GATE 2026 Electronics & Communications Engineering Syllabus (Out) - Download GATE EC Syllabus PDF, Important Topics/Chapters, Section Wise Weightage

 • Transient and Steady State Analysis of RLC Circuit

-Each section of the GATE Electronics and Communication Engineering syllabus 2025 carries a good amount of weightage in terms of marks.
+Knowing the topic-wise weightage of the GATE EC syllabus is a crucial part of the preparation for the exam.
+Each section of the GATE Electronics and Communication Engineering contains a good amount of weightage in terms of marks.
 Several questions are asked from the GATE EC syllabus sections, of which some carry higher marks.
-You can check the expected GATE EC 2025 syllabus topic-wise weightage of marks below.
+You can check the expected GATE EC 2026 syllabus topic-wise weightage of marks below.

 Section Name